AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/overview.md

 ![Adding an app to exclusions](https://cdn.adguardvpn.com/content/release_notes/vpn/windows/v2.0/add_app_en.png)

-Not only does AdGuard VPN encrypt the traffic of your browsers, but also of other apps installed on your device.
+Not only does AdGuard VPN encrypt the traffic of browsers, but also of other apps installed on your device.
 If you want to exclude certain applications from the tunnel, put them to the **App exclusions** list.

 ## Other tabs